langerv/idm/README.md

 ### Todo
 - Add a global blood variable increasing in time and evolve local behaviours (i.e AgentSpeak rules) to a global predator model.
 Rabbits should extinct since they are limited, and humanimals should fight each other.
-- Add rules to protect Moreau that should be less and less substainable due to preys extinction and humanimals fights, and finally leading to attack Moreau to death.
+- Add rules to protect Moreau that should be less and less substainable due to blood level and preys extinction, and finally leading to attack Moreau to death.

 ### Reference
 - H. G. Wells.
 (1896).
 The island of Dr Moreau.